xcottos/convector-example-supplychain-master/README.md

 ## Introduction

-This example is an end to end example of a generic supply chain process blockchain based, using the Convector Framework (https://worldsibu.github.io/convector/)
+This project is an end to end example of a generic supply chain process blockchain based, using the Convector Framework (https://worldsibu.github.io/convector/)

 As stated on the site: